SoarGroup/Soar/ClientSMLSWIG/readme.txt

 Java 1.5/5.0 and 1.6/6.0
 ========================
-0) You need the Java SDK installed.
-This may work with earlier versions of Java, but we haven't tested it.
+0) You need the Java JDK installed.

 1) You need to have SWIG installed.
 This release was tested with SWIG-1.3.31, but later versions will probably work.
 SWIG can be downloaded from www.swig.org.
 Be sure to get the swigwin download.